aasmc/NetworkingTDD/README.md

 This app is based on the book "Android test driven development by tutorials".

+It's main goal is to build simple app with the TDD approach focusing on testing the Network layer and performing some UI tests.

+It's based on Chapters 10 and 11 of the book.

 ## Functionality:

 This app is meant to be very simple.
-It allows shows a user a new random joke, every time the button is pressed.
+It shows the user a new random joke, every time the button is pressed.

 ## Networking:
 Jokes are fetched from: